 However, there are still too many opportunities and loopholes available to cheat, bypass or evade these rules.
-Though various scandals have provoked further legislation.
-Since a former minister of finance was accused of tax fraud and money laundering in March 2013, government ministers have been obliged to make their personal finances public.
-Similarly, parliamentarians are also obliged to make their personal finances public, but their declarations are not made public and the media is forbidden from publishing them.
-Only individual citizens can consult these disclosures and only in the constituency where the member of parliament was elected.
-The legal anti-corruption framework was strengthened again by the "Sapin law" adopted at the end of 2016, which complements existing legislation on various fronts (conflict of interests, protection of whistleblowers).
+Various scandals have provoked further legislation.
+After a former minister of finance was accused of tax fraud and money laundering in March 2013, a new rule obliged government ministers to make their personal finances public.
+Similarly, parliamentarians are also obliged to make their personal finances public, but their declarations are not made public, and the media are forbidden to publish them.
+Only individual citizens can consult these disclosures, and only within the constituency in which the member of parliament was elected.
+The legal anti-corruption framework was strengthened again by the Sapin law adopted at the end of 2016, which complements existing legislation on various fronts (conflict of interests, protection of whistleblowers).

-Immediately after the 2017 elections, President Macron decided, as a symbol, to table a bill dealing with the "moralization of public affairs."
-The new law introduces many additional restrictions, such as the prohibition on parliamentarians employing members of their family, or the suppression of "loose money" that members of parliament were able to distribute without constraint or control.
-The new legislation constitutes a major contribution to tackling conflict of interest issues and may help to clean the Augean stables.
-As a consequence of the new rules and of the activism of the press on these issues, the appointment of ministers is kept secret for a few days before being officially announced.
-This affords an independent authority the time to check and clear the legal, fiscal and financial background of the potential nominees.
+Immediately after the 2017 elections, President Macron decided, as a symbol, to introduce a bill dealing with the "moralization of public affairs."
+The new law contains many additional restrictions, such as a prohibition on parliamentarians employing members of their family, and the suppression of "loose money" that members of parliament had previously been able to distribute and use without constraint or control.
+The new legislation constitutes a major contribution with regard to reducing conflicts of interest, and may help to clean the Augean stables.
+As a consequence of the new rules, as well as the activism of the press on these issues, the appointment of ministers is kept secret for a few days before being officially announced.
+This allows an independent authority time to check and clear the legal, fiscal and financial backgrounds of potential nominees.

-This permanent re-enforcement of the rules is justified by recurrent scandals concerning cases of corruption related to the funding of political campaigns by foreign African states, irregularities in the accounts of Sarkozy's 2012 electoral campaign, or the misuse of funds provided by the European Parliament discovered in 2017.
-These affairs are currently before the courts.
+This persistent strengthening of the rules has been justified by recurrent corruption scandals relating to the funding of political campaigns by African states, the irregularities in the accounts of Sarkozy's 2012 electoral campaign, and the misuse of funds provided by the European Parliament discovered in 2017, to cite a few examples.
+On 1 October 2019, the country's highest court (Cour de Cassation) confirmed that former President Sarkozy should be prosecuted before a penal Court (Tribunal correctionnel).